-The Provider shall design, develop, implement and operate a residential program, as outlined above for youth who have been committed to the Department and assessed utilizing the Department risk / needs assessment, the Positive Achievement Change Tool (PACT, which includes Residential PACT (RPACT)) and pre-disposition comprehensive evaluation.
+Committed youth shall have been assessed using the Positive Achievement Change Tool (PACT (includes Residential PACT (RPACT)) and pre-disposition comprehensive evaluation.
 The Provider shall provide custody, treatment and supervision.
 The Provider shall also ensure services are provided 24 hours per day, seven days per week utilizing evidence-based or promising treatment and practices within a framework based upon Restorative Justice philosophies, principles and practices.
+This is an existing program that shall be located in a Provider-owned / leased building in the South Region.